jacobperia/jacobperia/README.md

 ---

-My name is Jacob and I'm a Full Stack Developer from Mississauga, ON, Canada.
+My name is Jacob and I'm a Senior Full Stack Developer from Mississauga, ON, Canada.
 I'm super passionate about writing and delivering high quality Ruby on Rails code and I've been involved by a variety of projects in a range of industries.

 If you'd like to learn about me in more detail, refer to my [Human User Guide](https://github.com/jacobperia/jacobperia/blob/main/HUG.md)!